From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 Obviously, not all industries face the same challenges.

-As a result, the skills to be developed vary from one industry to another, depending on the specific needs of each company.
+Therefore, the skills that need to be developed vary from one industry to another, depending on the specific needs of each company.
 For example:

 However, a clear trend is emerging for 2024.